nikolaospapagiannis/vscode/docs/CRCT_IMPLEMENTATION.md

 ### AI Provider Framework

-The CRCT provider implements the `IAIProvider` interface:
+The CRCT provider implements the `IAIProvider` interface from the enhanced implementation (`/common/aiProviders/`):

 - **Streaming Responses**: Provides streaming output for long-running operations
 - **Context Management**: Enhances context for other providers
 - **Dependency Information**: Makes dependency data available to AI models

+> **Implementation Note**: The CRCT system integrates with the enhanced AI provider implementation in `/common/aiProviders/`, which is the current standard for all AI provider integrations in the ExAI project.

 ## Usage Scenarios